whisprer-specops/viewbot_supreme/README.md

 - ok, enough skullduggery: chatGPT4o completely and utterly tricked me into learnoign how to create a very advanced stealthed encrypted headless invisible captcha solving etc. etc. etc. botnet.
 :|
 - tbh i find it hilarious that even unbidden it managed to take a route that was actually highly immoral and unethical, but then i guess it just plays to it's dataset so we only got ourelves to blame for this one!

+#######

+2408311348

+weklp - i've done the initial tidy up/consolidation. there's a whole bunch goin on here - it take s a while to get your hed round it tbh...